exercism/v3/languages/julia/exercises/concept/vehicle-purchase/.docs/instructions.md

 "The 2020 Gazelle Medeo requires no licence to operate."
 ```

-## 3. Calculate the registration fees for your new vehicle
+## 3. Calculate the registration fee for your new vehicle

-The annual registration fee for your new vehicle is based on the following formula:
+The registration fee for your new vehicle is based on the following formula:

 - Bicycles do not need to be registered.
 Therefore the fee is 0€.
 - For any car 10 years or older, the fee is a flat 25€.